ricky8k/Grapejuice-on-Arch/README.md

 ```

 ### SteamOS
-> ⚠️ Note: These commands are not tested, so I cannot tell if they will work.
+> ⚠️ Note: **These commands are not tested**, so I cannot tell if they will work.
 Should these commands fail, head on over to [Manjaro/Arch](https://github.com/ricky8k/Grapejuice-on-Arch#ManjaroArch-1).

 We'll need to install `base-devel` with our package manager:
 ```